Dean number: Turbulence transition

 The flow is completely unidirectional for low Dean numbers (De < 40~60).
 As the Dean number increases between 40~60 to 64~75, some wavy perturbations can be observed in the cross-section, which evidences some secondary flow.
 At higher Dean numbers than that (De > 64~75) the pair of Dean vortices becomes stable, indicating a primary dynamic instability.
 A secondary instability appears for De > 75~200, where the vortices present undulations, twisting, and eventually merging and pair splitting.
 Fully turbulent flow forms for De > 400.
 Transition from laminar to turbulent flow has also been examined in a number of studies, even though no universal solution exists since the parameter is highly dependent on the curvature ratio.
 Somewhat unexpectedly, laminar flow can be maintained for larger Reynolds numbers (even by a factor of two for the highest curvature ratios studied) than for straight pipes, even though curvature is known to cause instability.

-The Dean equations
+Dean equations

 The Dean number appears in the so-called Dean equations.
 These are an approximation to the full Navier–Stokes equations for the steady axially uniform flow of a Newtonian fluid in a toroidal pipe, obtained by retaining just the leading order curvature effects (i.e. the leading-order equations for $a/r \ll 1$).